discord-jda/JDA/README.md

 # JDA (Java Discord API)
-JDA strives to provide a clean and full wrapping of the Discord REST api and its Websocket-Events for Java.
+JDA strives to provide a clean and full wrapping of the Discord REST api and its Websocket-Events for Java.<br>
+Besides audio, this library is full featured, allowing every operation that the Discord Client can provide.

 ## Creating the JDA Object
 Creating the JDA Object is done via the JDABuilder class.